Wonder Dog (video game): Gameplay

 The game is a platformer with controls similar to the Super Mario Bros. games.
 The player controls Wonder Dog to guide him through seven stages: Bunny Hop Meadow, Dogsville, Scrapyard, Loony Moon, Planet Weird, Planet Foggia and Planet K-9 (known as "Planet Kninus" in the Amiga version).
 Wonder Dog moves when the "Left" and "Right" buttons on the D-pad are pressed.
 Holding the "B" Button while pressing "Left" and "Right" allows him to run.
 Pressing the "C" Button makes him jump, and he can also jump on the heads of enemies to defeat them.
 He can jump farther and higher while running.
 Holding the "C" Button in midair allows Wonder Dog to use his ears to glide.
 He can perform the Spin Dig, which digs into certain terrains, when the "Down" and "C" Buttons are pressed and held.
 By pressing the "A" Button, Wonder Dog can shoot stars for a ranged attack.
 The speed, distance, and trajectory of the stars fired depends on the Star Power gauge, which is increased by firing multiple stars in quick succession or by holding the fire button.

 If Wonder Dog is hit by an enemy, he loses a hit point.
 He has three in total, which can be replenished by finding a Wings item.
 If he loses all of his hit points, he loses a life.
 Lives are limited but can be found throughout the game or when 100 Bones are collected.
 The game ends when the player runs out of lives but can be continued from the start of the current stage.
-Stages are mostly linear, but each stage has several hidden areas containing bonus items, as well as two hidden stages (Underground and Moon Mines).
+Stages are mostly linear.
+However, each stage has several hidden areas containing bonus items, as well as two hidden stages (Underground and Moon Mines).
 Many stages contain invisible platforms, which can be revealed by finding a Smiley item.